Sakineh Mohammadi Ashtiani: Further developments

 In mid-2010, Ashtiani became the subject of an international campaign, which may have prompted renewed developments in her case.

-The Press Section of the Iranian Embassy in London issued the following statement on July 8, 2010:"Considering the statements made by the Foreign Office Minister Alistair Burt on an Iranian national, Mrs Sakineh Mohammadi Ashtiani, and her execution, hereby this mission denies the false news aired in this respect and notifies the Ministry that according to information from the relevant judicial authorities in Iran, she will not be executed by stoning punishment."
+The Iranian Embassy in London issued the following statement:"Considering the statements made by the Foreign Office Minister Alistair Burt on an Iranian national, Mrs Sakineh Mohammadi Ashtiani, and her execution, hereby this mission denies the false news aired in this respect and notifies the Ministry that according to information from the relevant judicial authorities in Iran, she will not be executed by stoning punishment."

 By July 9, 2010, the Iranian government banned reporters in Iran from reporting on any details of the case.
 One of her lawyers, Mohammed Mostafaei, fled the country when he was charged with "financial fraud".
 Mostafaei stated that he was being harassed for defending his client, Sakineh Mohammadi Ashtiani, as well as other clients.
 Mostafaei sought asylum internationally, first in Turkey, and then Norway, where he was reunited with his family on September 2, 2010.

 On August 4, 2010, the Iranian authorities told Ashtiani's new lawyer, Houtan Kian, that she faced death by hanging.
 On the same day, Tehran's High Court rejected a reopening of the trial and instead considered the Tabriz prosecutor's demand to execute Ashtiani.
 Her case was subsequently transferred to the deputy prosecutor-general Saeed Mortazavi.
 Ashtiani's son was told that the file on his father's murder case had been lost.
 Her son stated, "they are lying about the charges against my mother.
 She was acquitted of murdering my father but now the government is building up their own story against her."
 Her son's statement was contradicted by numerous Iranian news accounts describing her as being convicted of both complicity in murder and adultery, although those reports may not be accurate.

 On August 12, 2010, Ashtiani was televised from Tabriz prison on an Iranian state-run television program which showed her confessing in native Azerbaijani language to adultery and involvement with the murder of her husband once again.
 Her lawyer alleged she had been tortured for two days prior to the interview.

 On August 28, Ashtiani was given 24-hour notice that she was to be hanged at dawn the next day.
 She wrote her last will and testament just before the call to morning prayer at 4:00 AM local time, when she expected to be led to the gallows at Tabriz Prison.
 However, the sentence was stayed.
 It may have been a mock execution.